 Outsourcing.
 Is it worth trying?

-The demand for programmers still exceeds the supply on the market, that is why outsourcing is popular.
-However, some people believe that outsourcing is associated with great risks, so that, at times, even investors oppose the decision to choose an outsourcing company.
+However, some people believe that outsourced development is associated with great risks, so that, at times, even investors oppose the decision to choose an outsourcing company.
 Let’s consider all the pros and cons and put an end to this dispute once and for all.

 One of the problems is that many companies do not want to associate themselves with remote work.
 Evidently, Covid has made them change their mind.
 Check out this excellent survey from Gallup about employees’ attitudes to working remotely.
-After lockdown has been imposed in almost all civilized countries, remote work is no longer a problem, but it is just the tip of the iceberg.
+After lockdown has been imposed in almost all civilized countries, remote work is no longer an issue, but it is just the tip of the iceberg.

 Some people believe that there must be few experienced specialists in outsourcing, that surely the experienced ones have been working in product companies already.
 The choice of the company is usually determined by the environment.
 Product companies can be made by people who have money to support a team.
 The venture capital market in emerging economies is going through hard times now.
 Many countries do not even have a good legislative framework for investment, although at the same time these countries have a huge IT potential.
 Competition in the outsourcing market is growing every year, which leads to an improvement in services and a decrease in prices.
 By the way, many of the outsourcing companies turn into product ones.